bmullan/Collection-of-LXD-Usage-Tips/README.md

 > **$ lxc delete cn1**

-On your own system if you are using the APT version of LXD install the LXD client:
+Only if you are using the APT version of LXD install the LXD client:

 > **$ sudo apt-add-repository -y ppa:ubuntu-lxc/stable**